-WPSecure wallpaper deployment has been designed for side-by-side deployment of wallpaper versions.
-This feature enables organizations to change a message, introduce a new message or have different messages for varying working groups within the organization.
+WPSecure wallpaper deployment has been designed for the side-by-side deployment of wallpaper versions.
+This feature enables organisations to change a message, introduce a new message or have different messages for varying working groups.
 The WPSecure campaign manager controls this function.

 The WPSecure campaign manager is used to create a ‘wpsecure.campaigns‘ file.
 Depending on your system architecture, the ‘wpsecure.campaigns‘ file has to be generated and placed in the following location (see image below). ‘wpsecurecc.exe‘ command is used to automate this process. ‘wpsecurecc.exe‘ command is installed with ‘WPsecure campaign manager” (Download here).
 More information regarding ‘wpsecurecc.exe‘ is available at the bottom of this page.

 To edit or create a ‘wpsecure.campaigns‘ file, launch “WPSecure campaign manager” from the start menu.

 After you launch the campaign manager, you’ll be presented with an informational screen.
 Please read it and click the button at the bottom of that window to move to the next page.

 Campaign schedules and details are added to the next page.

 Click on the “Click to add new campaign” button to add a new campaign.
 Use the “Click to remove selected items” button to select and remove an item.

 Use the “Click to generate a new campaign file” button to save all your campaigns into the ‘wpsecure.campaigns‘ file.
 You can edit a ‘wpsecure.campaigns‘ file by importing the file using the “Click to import old campaign file” button.

 The ‘wpsecure.campaigns‘ file lists campaigns with the following details.